 saunterings | essays, poems, and remarks, all lost with a purpose

-hi there, name’s Philip.
-I’m a writer, or try to be, and herein is a collection of notes, essays, poems, and more than anything, just a little stroll through life.
+hi there, name’s Phil.
+I’m a writer, or try to be, and herein is a collection of notes, essays, poems, or, more than anything, just a little stroll through life.

 The verb, to saunter, usually connotes a slow stroll.
 But it’s a holy kind of stroll: its origins deriving from French pilgrimages to the “holy land,” or “a la sainte terre,” during the Middle ages.
 I’m trying to walk the hard walk of facing the self and asking how we fit into the bigger picture as we make that journey together.

-The contents and commentary found here are solely my own and do not reflect any positions of the organization(s) which I have associated myself with, past or present.
+The contents and commentary found here are solely my own and do not reflect any positions of the organization(s) which I have associated myself with, past, present, or future.

 Thank you and happy reading.